gidano/myRadio-SPIFFS-Manager/README.md

 - Dual language support (HU / EN)
 - Using the Windows dark/light theme
 - Detailed status feedback (e.g. target folder)
+- SPIFFS: a disk check function that can be enabled by specifying the partition size

 ### Usage
 1. Select COM port